 Contact Person: Ann Long

 The What Works Transition Research Synthesis Project, funded by the Office of Special Education Programs (OSEP) in 2002, reviewed and synthesized the past 20 years of research and advancements in the area of transition for youth with disabilities.
-The National Secondary Transition Technical Assistance Center, also funded through OSEP, identified evidence-based practices in secondary transition and categorized them using Kohler’s Taxonomy for Transition Programming in 2010.
+The National Secondary Transition Technical Assistance Center, also funded through OSEP, identified evidence-based practices in secondary transition.
 Practices identified by both projects involve student-focused planning; specific skill development; family involvement; program structure including the provision of community-based instruction and extension of services beyond secondary school; and interagency collaboration.

-Career and Transition Services is committed to providing a range of student focused, coordinated activities and supports including career assessment; interdisciplinary and collaborative instruction related to career/technical education; parent/family involvement; as well as interagency and community partnerships.
-Through these coordinated efforts, Career and Transition Services helps students with a range of disabilities develop essential skills for further education and training, employment, self-determination, and independent living.
+Career and Transition Services (CTS) provides a range of student focused, coordinated activities and supports including career assessment; interdisciplinary and collaborative instruction related to career/technical education; parent/family involvement; as well as interagency and community partnerships.
+Through these coordinated efforts, CTS helps students with a range of disabilities develop essential skills for further education and training, employment, self-determination, and independent living.

 - Centrally based transition support to: